Your cleanser is designed to remove the daily makeup, impurities and keep your face clean.

 - Skin conditions.
-Occasionally, dry skin problem can be a sign of an internal medical condition.
-In additiona, people with skin conditions such as eczema or psoriasis are prone to constant inflammatory reactions and dry skin.
+Occasionally, dry skin problems can be a sign of an internal medical condition.
+In addition, people with skin conditions such as eczema or psoriasis are prone to constant inflammatory reactions and dry skin.

 Finding the harsh ingredient or product that is the main cause of your dry skin and eliminating it from your use is the best way to start treating your skin condition.